 Nonetheless, as long as large tech companies like Facebook and Google continue attacking our privacy, the demand for VPNs will remain high.
 And as long as the demand is there, independently owned VPNs with strict adherence to privacy-affirming policies will continue to exist.

-There is still hope for the future of privacy.
+There is still hope for the future of privacy in USA.